 A mole removal treatment reduces skin irritation that occurs when certain moles rub against clothing or jewelry.

-Like all procedures, a mole removal treatment comes with the risk of potential complications.
-Dr. Mulholland, Dr. Bray and Dr. Roskies have been performing mole removal treatments for many years and, after this many procedures, the risk of a significant complication is extremely low.
-Although Dr. Mulholland has not seen most of the risks listed below, these mole removal risks have been reported:
+Like all procedures, a mole surgical excision comes with the risk of potential complications.
+Dr. Bell, Dr. Bray and Dr. Chen have been performing mole removal treatments for many years, and after these many procedures, the risk of a significant complication is extremely low.
+Although surgeons have not seen most of the risks listed below, these mole removal risks have been reported:

 While risks are minimal, a possible complication that can occur involves the infection of the mole.